avanier's banner

 html

-HTML is easy to learn, but hard to get right.
+HTML is easy to learn and hard to get right.

 guidelines